OXID-eSales/oxideshop-user-documentation/setup/products/extended-tab.rst

 :guilabel:`Media URLs` - :guilabel:`Or upload the file (large files should be uploaded via ftp) (file name may only contain letters, numbers, underscore (_) and dot (.))`
    Upload a file that will be available for download to the customer in the :guilabel:`MEDIA` tab of the product’s detailed view.

-:guilabel:`Update price at defined time`
-   The prices of a product can be changed at a set time.
-You can set the date and time when the defined default prices should be updated.

-:guilabel:`Update price at defined time` - :guilabel:`Base price (€)` ... :guilabel:`A` ... :guilabel:`B` ... :guilabel:`C` ... |br|
+:guilabel:`Update price at defined time` - :guilabel:`Base price (€)` ... :guilabel:`A` ... :guilabel:`B` ... :guilabel:`C`
-   Enter the unit ("base") prices that should replace the previously set prices.
-If a price is set at \"0\", it won’t be updated.

-:guilabel:`Update price at defined time` - :guilabel:`Start time`
-   Set the time for the price update.
+   Automatically update the product's base price and customer-group-specific prices (A, B, C) at a predefined time set in the :guilabel:`Start time` field.

+   This feature supports multiple prices for customer groups: Group A (e.g., premium customers) can receive discounted rates, while groups B and C have standard or higher prices.
+Use it for scheduled adjustments like promotions, supplier updates, or seasonal changes without manual intervention.

+   The updates overwrite the corresponding prices set on the :guilabel:`Main` tab.

+   To skip updating a specific price, set it to ``0`` (the existing price remains unchanged).

 .. seealso:: :doc:`Categories <../categories/categories>` | :doc:`Assigning products to categories <../products-and-categories/assigning-products-to-categories>` | :doc:`Product’s main category <../products-and-categories/main-category-of-a-product>` | :doc:`Price per unit (unit price) <../products-and-categories/price-per-unit-base-price>` | :doc:`Add-on product <../../operation/discounts/product-as-add-on>`